 FORM SYNMIN

-If synthetic minor limits are being requested, we recommend that the information from checklist tiled Form SYNMIN be included with this application.
+If synthetic minor limits are being requested, a synthetic Minor Limit Application should be included with this application.

 Narrative description of the proposed production processes.

 The narrative description should follow the flow of the process flow diagram to be submitted with this application.
 This needs to be as comprehensive as possible to help in understanding the proposed source and how it will be operated.
 For example: